 Slater sculpted the highly detailed life size full-figure portrait of Graziani, oversaw the mold and bronze process and then shipped the bronze to the Museum in Rome.
 Slater was informed that there were a few other bronze portrait busts in the Museum however, this would be the only full-figure bronze portrait, which would make it an impressive attraction.
 It was installed next to the actual plane flown in WWII by Graziani.

-Slater strived to capture every little detail of the authentic clothing and the portrait of this WWII hero.
+Slater strived to capture every little detail of the authentic military clothing and the portrait of this WWII hero.
 General Graziani’s son was very gracious and supplied many vintage photographs of his father from WWII.
 Slater emailed her client many in-progress photographs as the clay portrait and the bronze casting progressed.
 He and the Museum were able to give approval of the final bronze portrait before it was shipped to Italy.

-Slater says, “It was an honor being selected to sculpt this full-figure portrait bronze and have it installed in the land of Michelangelo!
+Slater says, “It was an honor being selected to sculpt this full-figure bronze military portrait and have it installed in the land of Michelangelo!
 My husband and I visited the Italian Air Force Museum in Rome after this bronze portrait was installed.
 The Museum is huge and amazing and located right next to the largest lake in Italy–a wonderful setting for the portrait of this highly decorated war hero.”

 Click on the following link to see photographs and information about the incredible Aviation Museum in Rome http://www.targeta.co.uk/vigna_di_valle.htm